 6. Analytics and Reporting

 Unless you can measure your performance, there is no way to improve it.
-Since your CRM tool gives you complete customer information in one place, you can generate various reports to make more informed business decisions.
+Hence, your CRM tool gives you complete customer information in one place, you can generate various reports to make more informed business decisions.

 You can generate and analyze sales and marketing reports, team performance, the performance of marketing campaigns, and more.